 While you’re busy with your adventure, your boatmen are busy looking after you and cooking your lunch, and being in the water for almost half the day, it really brings up the appetite.
-So when your lunch is ready the boatmen simply stops at a random beach somewhere, set up a couple of tables and lay out the dishes.
+So when your lunch is ready the boatmen simply stop at a random beach somewhere, set up a couple of tables, and lay out the dishes.

 Not yet inspired to visit? follow us and get updates as soon as we finish the El Nido Guide.
 PS: I shouldn’t write this here but I’ll just write it here, busy with cram school so it might be delayed.

 For more of our adventures visit us on facebook: facebook/travelwanderous